plesastapevka/solo-projects/README.md

 ## Intro

 This repository consists of mulitple projects - from x86 ASM to Python and C# and many more.
-This is my treasury of all the projects and small programs I have been working on since I found out my true passion.
+This is my treasury of all the projects and small programs I have been working on since I found out about my true passion.

 ## Some projects worth mentioning:
 **C/C++:**